 Night working resources

-When the clocks go back, employers don’t necessarily have to pay employees for working an hour longer on a particular shift.
+When the clocks go back in the autumn, employers don’t necessarily have to pay employees for working an hour longer on a particular shift.

-Similarly, when the clocks go forward, employers don’t necessarily have to pay for a full shift if employees are working for less time; it will depend on the wording of the employment contract.
+Similarly, when the clocks go forward on the last Sunday in March, employers don’t necessarily have to pay for a full shift if employees are working for less time; it will depend on the wording of the employment contract.